psteinb/hpc-in-a-day/_episodes/03-01-estimate-of-pi.md

 - "The estimation of pi with the Monte Carlo method is a compute bound problem because pseudo-random numbers are just algorithms."
 ---

 Lola is told that her predecessors all worked on the same project.
 A high performance calculation that is able to produce a high precision estimate of Pi.
 Even though calculating Pi can be considered a solved problem, this piece of code is used at the institute to benchmark new hardware.
-So far, the institute has only acquired larger single machines for each lab to act as work horse per group.
-But currently, need for distributed computations has arisen and hence a distributed code is needed, that yields both simplicity, efficiency and scalability.
+So far, the institute has only acquired larger single machines for each lab to act as a computational workhorse per group.
+But currently, the need for distributed computations has risen and hence a distributed code is needed, that yields both simplicity, efficiency and scalability.
+Simple!

-The algorithm was pioneered by _Georges-Louis Leclerc de Buffon_ in _1733_.
+The algorithm that Lola aims for was pioneered by _Georges-Louis Leclerc de Buffon_ in _1733_.

 ![Estimating Pi with Buffon's needle]({{ page.root }}/tikz/estimate_pi.svg)